mozilla/mig/doc/api.rst

 * Parameters: See example 1
 * Authentication: none
 * Parameters:
   - `name`: A string containing the hostname of the host the agent is running on
   - `mode`: A string describing the mode the agent is running in
   - `version`: A string representing the agent build version
   - `pid`: An integer representing the agent's process ID
   - `queueLoc`: The name of the queue the agent is reading from and writing to
   - `startTime:` The time at which the agent sent the heartbeat formatted like "2009-11-10T23:00:00Z"
-  - `environment`: Object
+  - `environment`:
     - `init`: A string containing the name of the host's init system, such as systemd
     - `ident`: A string containing the name of the host's OS identifier
     - `os`: A string containing the name of the host's OS family (linux, darwin, windows, ...)